 Policy instruments for the dairy sector

 The EU's dairy policy dates from the 1960s.
 It helps to create stable market conditions for EU milk producers and processors.
-The policy has been continuously updated and is increasingly targeted at encouraging the whole sector to be more market-oriented.
+The policy has been continuously updated.

 - market intervention,